shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 Shapeshifters are unable to change to or from their original form.

 Gelatinous or liquid beings that don’t have a set form are locked in their current arrangement of mass.

+# Shadow of Secrets

+*135wyl ● 1AP ● 20m ● 1hr*

+**Protect** an area from divination.
+The area is a 3m radius sphere.

+Divination spells cast from within the area always return “unknown”.
+Divination spells cannot obtain information from anything in the area.

 # True Form